PatrikAAberg/dmce/README.md

 3. Probe the 5 latest commits in "mygit"
 4. Run a module test called "mytest.sh" using stderr to catch the output from the dmce-probe-user.c probe.
 5. Summarizes the results.

+### Configuration

+dmce search for ".dmceconfig" in two places; first it looks in the root of the git being probed and if not found there in the user's home directory.
+During installation, a default .dmceconfig will be put in the user's home directory.

+#### The configurable parameters

+Location of the dmce scripts:

+        DMCE_EXEC_PATH

+Location of dmce temporary files:

+        DMCE_WORK_PATH

+Directory where dmce look for the files constructs.exclude, dmce.include and dmce.exclude:

+        DMCE_CONFIG_PATH

+If you whant to import compiler commands, e.g. from a makefile or similar, point to your import script here:

+        DMCE_CMD_LOOKUP_HOOK

+Default command line parameters if not using a lookup hook:

+        DMCE_DEFAULT_C_COMMAND_LINE
+        DMCE_DEFAULT_CPP_COMMAND_LINE

+Select what probe to use (currently 3 available):

+        DMCE_PROBE_SOURCE

+Log files will end up here:

+        DMCE_LOG_FILES

 ### Contact